victoriapascal/gutsmash/README.md

 Publications
 ------------

-See http://antismash.secondarymetabolites.org/#!/about for information on citing gutSMASH.
+See XXXX for information on citing gutSMASH.

 License
 -------